Examples for the standard conjecture of Hodge type

 \section{A minimality result about Weil numbers}

 Let $p$ be a prime number, $L/K$ an extension of number fields, and $x$ an element of $L$.
-If $x^k$ is in $K$ for some $k$, then there are certain compatibility conditions for the $p$-adic valuations of $x$ in $L$.
+If $x^k$ is in $K$ for some $k$, then the $p$-adic valuations of $x$ in $L$ satisfy certain compatibility conditions.
 Namely, let $v$ be a $p$-adic valuation on $K$, and $v_1, \dots, v_n$ be the extensions of $v$ to $L$.
 If $x^k \in K$ then $v_1(x) = v_2(x) = \dots = v_n(x) = v(x)$.
 The goal of this section is to prove \Cref{weil_numbers_minimality} which is about the converse. \begin{definition} We will say that $x \in L$ is $p$-potentially in $K$ when for all $p$-adic valuations $v$ of $K$, and all extensions $v_1, v_2$ of $v$ to $L$ we have

-To say it differently, the valuation of $x$ is independant of the extension $w$ of $v$ to $L$. \end{definition} \begin{proposition} Let $\pi \in L$ be a Weil $q$-number where $q$ is a power of $p$.
+To say it differently, the valuation of $x$ is independent of the extension $w$ of $v$ to $L$. \end{definition} \begin{proposition} Let $\pi \in L$ be a Weil $q$-number where $q$ is a power of $p$.
 If $\pi$ is $p$-potentially in $K$, then $\pi^k \in K$ where $k$ is the order of the group of roots of unity in a Galois closure $\tilde L$ of $L$. \end{proposition} The proof will be given at the end of the section. \begin{corollary} Assume that for all $p$-adic valuation $v$ of $K$, there is a unique extension of $v$ to $L$.
-Then for all Weil $q$-number $\pi \in L$, there is $k \in \bN_{>0}$ such that $\pi^k \in K$. \end{corollary} \begin{remark} \Cref{weil_numbers_minimality} tells us that the field $\cap_{k \in \bN_{>0}} \bQ(\pi^k)$ is the smallest subfield $K$ of $L$ such that $\pi$ is $p$-potentially in $K$. \end{remark} The following definitions are reminescent of slope vectors as presented in \cite[\S 3]{DKZ}, but are more functorial. \begin{definition} If $K$ is a field, denote by $P(K)$ the set of $p$-adic valuations on $K$ that are normalized so that $v(p) = 1$.
+Then for all Weil $q$-number $\pi \in L$, there is $k \in \bN_{>0}$ such that $\pi^k \in K$. \end{corollary} \begin{remark} \Cref{weil_numbers_minimality} tells us that the field $\cap_{k \in \bN_{>0}} \bQ(\pi^k)$ is the smallest subfield $K$ of $L$ such that $\pi$ is $p$-potentially in $K$. \end{remark} The following definitions are reminiscent of slope vectors as presented in \cite[\S 3]{DKZ}, but are more functorial. \begin{definition} Let $K$ be a field, denote by $P(K)$ the set of $p$-adic valuations on $K$ that are normalized so that $v(p) = 1$.